 Our DVDs of contemporary Indigenous Australian films are available to individuals and organisations for use at screening events, festivals and community celebrations.
-The collection includes short film and documentaries by renowned filmmakers such as Rachel Perkins, Ivan Sen, Wayne Blair and Wayne Blair.
+The collection includes short films and documentaries by renowned filmmakers such as Rachel Perkins, Ivan Sen and Wayne Blair.

 The program runs throughout the year, taking content to remote Indigenous locations which may not otherwise get the chance to see their own stories on screen.

 Indigenous stories, at the heart of your event

 The NFSA’s Black Screen program brings our Indigenous stories and filmmaking talent to community events across Australia.

 Black Screen DVDs are available free of charge for public screenings.
 Each DVD contains a selection of contemporary Indigenous short films and is provided on a loan basis for use at a festival or a special event such as NAIDOC week.